101 State and Urban Politics

 A basic introduction to the theory and practice of public administration.
 Major works in organization and decision theory are read, and particular attention is given to the creation and implementation of programs in the U.S. federal government.

 A political analysis of environmental problems such as polution, energy shortages, population growth, climate change and the distruction of wilderness areas.
 Public policies to address these problems both here and in other countries are examined.
 Ethical aspects of environmental issues are explored.

 136 Environmental Law and Regulation

 Examination of alternative legal mechanisms for protecting the environment.
-Topics include environmental torts and remedies; environmental criminal law; private property rights and the “public trust” doctrine; administrative regulations and standards; economic incentive statuses; federal vs. state environmental jurisdiction; and international environmental agreements.
+Topics include environmental torts and remedies; environmental criminal law; private property rights and the "public trust" doctrine; administrative regulations and standards; economic incentive statuses; federal vs. state environmental jurisdiction; and the international environmental agreements.